As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Red Wines:

-TIP: To learn how to properly store red wines to include the ones featured in this article, I strongly recommend you check out this helpful article on storing red wine.
+TIP: To learn how to properly store red wines including the ones featured in this article, I strongly recommend you check out this helpful article on storing red wine.
+To learn what temperature wine freezes, this article will be very helpful for you.

 White Wines:

-- Domaine Guiberteau Saumur Blanc – This acid prominent white wine is made from Chenin Blanc grapes grown in the Loir Valley.
+2. Domaine Guiberteau Saumur Blanc – This acid-prominent white wine is made from Chenin Blanc grapes grown in the Loir Valley.
 A great-tasting, thirst-quenching white wine that can be paired with a wide variety of dishes.

-- Domaine Francois Raveneau Les Clos – This delectable white is made from Chardonnay grapes grown in the Chablis region in France.
-This wine is very crisp and rich in minerality from the terroir and is best when paired with white fish and chicken dishes.
+3. Domaine Francois Raveneau Les Clos – This delectable white is made from Chardonnay grapes grown in the Chablis region in France.
+This wine is very crisp and rich in minerals from the terroir and is best when paired with white fish and chicken dishes.

 The Six Best Italian Wines – Let’s look at the six top wines Italy has to offer and what makes them unique and different from French wines.